franckbushbaum/Project-531/README.md

 - [x] History page has a delete function
 - [x] Link up the remaining 3 bodyparts to also be able to post a workout.

-In the future:
+In the future/ Quality of life issues:
-- [] Dress up your GitHub for visitors.
+- [x] Dress up your GitHub for visitors.
-- [] Deploy to Heroku.
+- [x] Deploy to Heroku.
+- [] Page Four: hitting the delete button dispatches REMOVE_WORKOUT and ARCHIVE_INITIATE; try adding an async wait or setTimeout so they don't fire simultaneously.
+- [] Page Four: fire off ARCHIVE_INITIATE on page load?

 # EDA Project